Women in the media: give the stereotypes a makeover

 Women and the media: the figures don’t add up

-It might shock you that males outnumber females 3-to-1 in family movies(PDF).
-And when it comes to body image, the figures don’t add up either.
-Females are nearly twice as likely as males to be shown with a tiny waistline, and women are almost four times as likely as men to be shown through a sexualised lens.
+It might shock you that males outnumber females three to one in family films – that’s what the 'Gender Inequality in Cinematic Content?
+A Look at Females On Screen & Behind-the-Camera in Top-Grossing 2008 Films' research report (PDF) (205 KB)🔗 found.
+When it comes to body image, the figures don’t add up either.
+Females are nearly twice as likely as males to be shown with a diminutive waistline, and women are almost four times as likely as men to be shown in sexy clothes.

 Start a conversation

-Next time you watch a film or TV show together, talk to them about the female characters.
+Next time your daughter watches a film or favourite TV show, talk to her afterwards about the female characters.
 How many were there?
-What jobs did they have, and what was their part in the storyline?
-All too often they will be one-dimensional – hardly representative of the diverse lives women lead today.
-Even when they play a lawyer, doctor, or engineer, they typically fit a visual stereotype, suggesting that looks are a crucial part of female achievement.
+What jobs did they have and what was their part in the storyline?
+All too often they will be a one-dimensional mother or love interest – hardly representative of the diverse lives women lead today.
+Even when they play a lawyer, doctor or engineer, they typically look drop-dead gorgeous, suggesting that's a crucial part of female achievement

 Look for inspiration

-Ask them why they think the media chooses such limiting roles for women and how it makes them feel.
-Can they think of any movies or books where the heroine is more inspiring?
+Ask your daughter why she thinks the media chooses such limiting roles for women and how it makes her feel.
+Can she think of films or books where the heroine is more inspiring?

 Imagine something better

-If your child were to have a starring role in a film, what would they like their character to be famous for?
+If your daughter were to have a starring role in a film, what would she like her character to be famous for?

 Rewrite the rules for magazines

-What makes us unique is what makes us beautiful – so talk about it, and how few people in real life match up to the media’s vision of beauty.
+Talk about how ‘different’ can still be beautiful and how few people in real life match up to the media’s vision of beauty

 Separate fact from fiction

 Discuss the clothes and styles you see in magazines.
-Explain that these looks have been carefully picked by stylists.
-What else has been done to enhance the model’s appearance, and how realistic are these features?
+Explain that these looks have been carefully picked by stylists to suit the model or celebrity.
+What else has been done to enhance the model's appearance, and how realistic are these features?
+Which clothes and colours does your daughter think suit her?
+Or you?

 Start a makeover with a difference

-Try “restyling” a magazine page together to reflect the real people your child knows, and explore what they would prefer to see.
-Write your own captions, draw different items of clothing, and unique features.
+Try ‘restyling’ a magazine page together to reflect the real girls and women your daughter knows and explore what she would prefer to see.
+Write your own captions, draw different items of clothing and change hair and skin tone